Diarrhea: Osmotic

 Osmotic diarrhea occurs when too much water is drawn into the bowels.
 If a person drinks solutions with excessive sugar or excessive salt, these can draw water from the body into the bowel and cause osmotic diarrhea.
-Osmotic diarrhea can also result from maldigestion, e.g. pancreatic disease or coeliac disease, in which the nutrients are left in the lumen to pull in water.
+Osmotic diarrhea can also result from maldigestion (e.g., pancreatic disease or coeliac disease) in which the nutrients are left in the lumen to pull in water.
 Or it can be caused by osmotic laxatives (which work to alleviate constipation by drawing water into the bowels).
-In healthy individuals, too much magnesium or vitamin C or undigested lactose can produce osmotic diarrhea and distention of the bowel.
+In healthy individuals, too much magnesium, vitamin C or undigested lactose can produce osmotic diarrhea and distention of the bowel.
 A person who has lactose intolerance can have difficulty absorbing lactose after an extraordinarily high intake of dairy products.
 In persons who have fructose malabsorption, excess fructose intake can also cause diarrhea.
 High-fructose foods that also have a high glucose content are more absorbable and less likely to cause diarrhea.
 Sugar alcohols such as sorbitol (often found in sugar-free foods) are difficult for the body to absorb and, in large amounts, may lead to osmotic diarrhea.
-In most of these cases, osmotic diarrhea stops when the offending agent, e.g. milk or sorbitol, is stopped.
+In most of these cases, osmotic diarrhea stops when the offending agent (e.g., milk or sorbitol) is stopped.